chargebyte/chargebyte-docs/docs/source/safety_protocol.rst

      - No
      - 1
      - 0
-     - -
+     -
-     - First 8 byte of the 64 byte GIT hash
+     - First 8 byte of the 160 bit (SHA-1) GIT hash

 InquiryPacket
 =============